 Coraline takes a while to work out what’s going on.
 She goes along with her imprisonment in The Other House, but when she has her revelation, that getting what she wants won’t lead to happiness, then she realises she needs to chase the rat, who will help release the ghost children from the mirror, along with her real parents.

-Typically for a story starring a girl, the battle of this book takes place (literally) inside Coraline’s own mind, beginning with the sequence where the cat murders the rat.
+Typically for a story starring a girl, the big struggle of this book takes place (literally) inside Coraline’s own mind, beginning with the sequence where the cat murders the rat.
 Coraline defeats the Other Mother by throwing the black cat at her.
-Coraline is an example of a female myth form, using wits instead of brute strength to win.
+Coraline is an example of a big struggle-free myth form, using wits instead of brute strength to win.

 When Coraline is given everything she ostensibly wants, she knows that this doesn’t mean much: